Simultaneous inference for time-varying models: Simulation results and applications

 \subsubsection{Real data application I: USD/GBP rates}

 For the first application, we consider a tvARCH($p$) model with $p=1,2$.
 It has the following form

 Many different exchange rates from 1990-1999 for USD with other currencies were analyzed in \cite{fry08} using tvARCH($p$) models with $p=0,1,2$.
-The authors suggested choosing $p=1$ for USD-GBP exchange rates.
-We collect the same data from \url{www.federalreserve.gov/releases/h10/Hist/default1999.htm} and fit both tvARCH(1) and tvARCH(2) models.
-This is a sample of size 2514 and we use cross-validated bandwidth 0.26 and 0.25 for the two models.
-We only show the results for the fit with tvARCH(1) here.
-We observed that the estimates for the parameter curves $\alpha_0(\cdot)$ and $\alpha_1(\cdot)$ for tvARCH(2) model are very similar to that from the tvARCH(1) fit and thus it indicates against including the extra $\alpha_2(\cdot)$ parameter in our model.
-We also provide the plots for the log-returns and ACF plot of squared sample that shows evidence of conditional heteroscedasticity.
+We collect the data for USD-GBP exchange rates from \url{www.federalreserve.gov/releases/h10/Hist/default1999.htm}.
+The authors suggested choosing $p=1$ for USD-GBP exchange rates and we also decided to restrict ourselves to fitting a tvARCH(1) model only.
+Note that in principle, our simultaneous bands can be used to decide whether the additional parameter in a tvARCH(2) model is needed or not.
+The dataset has sample size 2514 and we use a cross-validated bandwidth of $b_n=0.26$.
+We also provide the plots for the log-returns and an ACF plot of the squared time series that shows the evidence of conditional heteroscedasticity.

-Based on Figure \ref{fig:usgbp} time-constancy for parameter curve $\alpha(\cdot)$ is rejected at 5\% level of significance.
+Based on Figure \ref{fig:usgbp}, time-constancy for the parameter curve $\alpha_0(\cdot)$ is rejected at 5\% level of significance.
 For $\alpha_1(\cdot)$, the estimate generally stays below the stationary fit.
+This can be explained by the geometry of the parameter space of the GARCH model, cf. \cite{hillebrand_garch}.
 Also, one can see from the plot of actual log-returns that there are large shocks from 1990 to 1993 compared to those seen in 1993-1999.
 This can be explained through the high (low) values shown for the estimated curve $\alpha_0(\cdot)$ for the time-period 1990-1993 (1993-1999).